jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 f = lambda x: x**2
 print(gradient_check(f, 4))
 ```
 We never use this method in production; however, computing partial derivative is tedious and error prone.
-We use the naive method to verify a partial derivative implementation during development.
-We compute the relative error $$\frac{error}{\text{gradient value}}$$ between the naive gradient checking and our implementation to determine the accuracy.
+We often use the naive method to verify a partial derivative implementation during development.

 #### Mini-batch gradient descent

 When computing the cost function, we add all the errors for the entire training dataset.
-This takes too much time for just one update in one iteration.
-On the contrary, we can perform stochastic gradient descent which makes one $$W$$ update per training sample.
-Nevertheless, the gradient descent will follow a zip zap pattern rather than follow the curve of the cost function.
-This can get worse if you land in a steep gradient area where parameters may oscillate.
-Stochastic gradient descent takes longer and may zip zag around the minimum rather than settle down to its minimum.
+This takes too much time for just one round of parameter update.
+On the contrary, we can perform **stochastic gradient descent** which makes one $$W$$ update per training sample.
+Nevertheless, the gradient descent will follow a zip zap pattern rather than the curve of the cost function.
+It may zip zag around the minimum region continuously when it get close to the minimum.
+In some serious case, it oscillates badly.

 <div class="imgcap">
 <img src="/assets/dl/solution3.png" style="border:none;">
 </div>

 A good compromise is to process a batch of N samples at a time.
-N is a tunable hyperparameter, but usually not very critical.
-We can start with 64 subject to the memory consumptions.
+The batch size N is a tunable hyperparameter, but usually not very critical.
+We can start with 64 samples for lower memory consumptions.

 $$
-J = \frac{1}{N} \sum_i (W_1*x_i - y_i)^2
+J = \frac{1}{N} \sum_i (\hat{y}_i - y_i)^2
 $$

-If the cost is very small, we may use the total cost rather than the average cost to make a more precise  in the floating point math for the derivative.

 ### Backpropagation
 **Backpropagate your loss to adjust W.** To compute the partial derivatives, $$ \frac{\partial J}{\partial W_i} $$, we can start from each node in the left most layer and propagate the gradient forward until it reaches the rightmost layer.
 Then, we move to the next layer and start the process again.
 For a deep network, this is very inefficient.
 To compute the partial gradient efficiently, we perform a forward pass and compute the gradient by a backpropagation.